Menu

 Conversion issues can be caused by an enzyme called iodothyronine deiodinase that is either deficient or not compatible for some people.
 The enzyme iodothyronine deiodinase is important in the activation and deactivation of thyroid hormones.
 T4 is converted into T3 by deiodinase activity.

-Another possibility for conversion issues can be adrenal dysfunction or other vitamin deficiencies such as iron or seleniumPoor gut health can also be a contributor.
+Another possibility for conversion issues can be adrenal dysfunction or other nutrient deficiencies such as iron or seleniumPoor gut health can also be a contributor.

 Test Results